hef/IRCTransport/readme.md

   * Added nickanme prefix and suffix options.
   * Fixed Automatic reconnect after plugin is disabled or server is stopped
   * Added Error message for nick name already in use.
+  * Fixed a null exception when the console tries to use irc commands

 ### Version 0.9
   * fixed PlayerJoinEvent/PlayerQuitEvent [changes](http://forums.bukkit.org/threads/oops-i-broke-your-plugins.599/#post-156352)